Candlesticks

 Dragonfly Doji

-• The body is at the top of the candle.
+Real Body Position The real body is very small and is located at the top of the candle.

 Insight of Dragonfly Doji